Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_Identity/8x/Sitecore_Identity_Server_8016/index.md

 	We recommend you may proceed with pre-production activities for Sitecore XP versions not yet certified for production.
 The probability of a blocking compatibilty issue is low and its impact would be a patch level update of an artifact.\
 	Please check back here for updates.
 	 - As of 2025-03-24: Identity Server 8.0 is certified compatible with Sitecore XP 10.2, 10.3, and 10.4.
 This includes Sitecore XC, where applicable.
-	 - By 2025-03-28: compatibility with Sitecore XP and XC 10.1 is targeted to be certified.
+	 - **By 2025-04-04**: compatibility with Sitecore XP and XC 10.1 is planned to be certified.
-	 - By 2025-04-11: compatibility with Sitecore XP and XC 9.1 through 10.0 is targeted to be certified.
+	 - **By 2025-04-11**: compatibility with Sitecore XP and XC 9.1 through 10.0 is targeted to be certified.
   </Alert>
 See [all available Identity Server versions](/downloads/Sitecore_Identity)